DPassarelli/6-mils/docs/PunchOutSetupRequest.md

 ### `setSenderInfo` ⛓

-Sets the credentials for the sender, or, as the cXML documentation says, the "previous relaying entity".
+Sets the credentials for the sending entity (either `6-mils` or a network relay).

 ##### Options